 Job on base

-Your tasks will mainly be in support of Defence Force public affairs activities, either capturing images that document real-time activity or setting up scenes to meet a specific brief (such as recruitment collateral).
-You will also attend ceremonies, military parades and sporting events to capture images for use in our internal publications - Air Force News, Navy Today and Army News.
-They may also be used by external agencies in both online and print media.
+You will join a tight-knit team of highly skilled photographers and will work alongside the video and design teams within the creative department of Defence Public Affairs (DPA).
+Your tasks will mainly support public affairs activities by documenting real-time activity or setting up scenes to meet a specific brief (such as recruitment collateral).
+You will attend ceremonies, military parades and sporting events to capture images for use online, in our internal news publications or by external agencies.

-You will support digital media activity, processing your images quickly for use online within our websites and social media channels.
-You will also be required to accurately and efficiently share and archive your work, recording detailed meta-data.
+You’ll support digital media activity, processing your images quickly for use within our websites and social media channels.
+You will also be required to accurately caption and archive your work, recording detailed meta-data.

 At times, you may work on more technical projects with other Defence Force units capturing, processing and presenting images that document technical component defects, equipment repairs and specifications for component and equipment modification.
 Your technical skills are also required to record aircraft and vehicle incidents, document evidence at fire and crime scenes, and capture medical and dental information.